galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 **Part 2: Download and install a reference genome sequence**

-Use the Galaxy Admin page and the data_manager_fetch_genome_all_fasta to install some reference data.
+Use the Galaxy Admin page and the _data_manager_fetch_genome_all_fasta_dbkey_ to install some reference data.
 We will grab sacCer2 (version 2 of the Saccharomyces cerevisiae genome.)

 From the Galaxy Admin page: